FEMA to provide funding to religious organization following natural disasters

 The agency is now changing its policy.
 FEMA will now allocate federal funding to help repair places of worship damaged in FEMA declared disasters.
 Officials say the policy isn't retroactive to prior disasters.

 Over the next two weeks, FEMA is holding multiple workshops across the state to inform religious organizations and other private non-profit organizations about the process of participating in the distant assistance program.
+Click here to register for the meetings.

 Meetings: